TasGameMakers/tasgamemakers.com/content/events/minecraft-showcase.md

 * Kesh (AKA NestInTheNorthWest) - A Tasmanian Minecraft Streamer and Twitch Affiliate
 * Mars (AKA AttackOnMars) - A Tasmanian Science Communicator and Award-Winning Minecrafter
-* Paris Buttfield-Addison - A Tasmanian Game Developer and the President of Tas Gamemakers
+* Paris Buttfield-Addison - A Tasmanian Game Developer and the President of Tas Game Makers, Inc.

 <h3 id="prizes">What are the prizes I can win?
 How is it decided?</h3>